 Educator:

 Time: Year Level: Date:

-Topic/Experience T itle
+Topic/Experience Title)

-Rationale/Goal: Wh inquiry question? at is the purpose?
-What skills/concep ts are being targeted?
+Rationale/Goal: What inquiry question? is the purpose?
+What skills/concept ts are being targeted?
 What is the

+iliquity question:

-Curriculum Links: S pecific to your local Curriculum Docu iments
+Curriculum Links: Spe cific to your local Curriculum Docun nents

-Learning Goals/Obj (knowledge, skills, ectives: By the end of the experience attitudes): the children will be able to
+tives: By the end of the experience the children will be able to

+(knowledge, skills, at titudes):

-Assessment Strateg gies:
+Assessment Strategies :

-Environment/Prepa ration/Resources
+Environment/Prepara ation/Resources